This Article Is About Verification Of Employment Before Closing Mortgage Guidelines

 - Lenders want to be assured borrowers have the right amount of income

-- This is so they are able to afford new proposed monthly housing payment which is referred to as PITI
+- This is so they are able to afford the new proposed monthly housing payment which is referred to as PITI

 - Lenders want to make sure new homeowners can afford minimum debt obligations without stress